-Admission to the Master of Science in Psychology Program requires that a student submit a completed application and have completed a baccalaureate degree and graduated from a regionally-accredited academic institution with a cumulative grade point average (GPA) of at least 2.5 on a 4.0 scale.
+The baccalaureate degree from a regionally-accredited academic institution with a cumulative grade point average (GPA) of at least 2.5 on a 4.0 scale.
 To be competitive, students should have at least a 2.75 GPA.
 Less competitive students may wish to submit GRE scores as well.
-Overall, the faculty Admission Committee considers the following factors: cumulative GPA; letters of recommendation; resume; written statement of intent; scholastic aptitude; and TOEFL or IELTS scores (where applicable).
-Students with lower GPAs or lower TOEFL scores may be admitted conditionally and must maintain a 3.0 GPA for the first nine (9) credit hours of study for full admission to the program.